 Top 10 Fast Growing Shrubs

-Get fantastic results and garden benefits even faster than usual with our gardening expert's picks for the best fast growing shrubs.
+Get fantastic looking results and landscaping benefits even faster than usual with our gardening expert's picks for the best fast growing shrubs.

 Shrubs are beautiful, yet functional features of the landscape.
 We use them to screen bad views, define our property lines, add seasonal interest and, of course, attract birds, butterflies and bees to the garden.
 However, many of us don’t want to wait for them to reach full size.
-You can hurry up the process with these speedy shrubs.
+You can hurry up the process with these fast growing shrubs.
 (But make sure to select varieties good for your zone and growing conditions!)

 Sambucus, Zones 3 to 9

 Add a few elderberries for you and the birds to enjoy.
 Butterflies are attracted to the white flowers that appear in summer.
 The small, purple-black fruit that follows attract birds and can be used for jellies, pies, juice and wine.
 New cultivars like Black Lace and Lemon Lacy add fine texture and color to the landscape.

 Why we love it: Elderberries tolerate wet and even dry soil once established.

 Hydrangea paniculata, Zones 3 to 8 and 9 to 10 on West Coast

 The newer and shorter varieties have helped this plant’s popularity explode.
 Their hearty nature and low-maintenance makes them an easy plant to use as a hedge, in mixed borders or as a specimen.
 Grow in full to part sun and check the plant tag for proper spacing.